-- Make sure the fuel is shut off and remove the carburetor - 2.
-Remove the carburetor. - Drain the fuel from the carburetor. - Disassemble the carburetor. - 5.
+- 1. Make sure the fuel is shut off and remove the carburetor - 2.
+Remove the carburetor. - 3.
+Drain the fuel from the carburetor. - 4.
+Disassemble the carburetor. - 5.
 Immerse all the metal parts in a carburetor cleaning solution. - 6.
-After the parts are cleaned, dry them with compressed air. - 7.
-Blow out the fuel passages with compressed air. - 8.
-Assemble the carburetor - 9.
-Install the carburetor onto the motorcycle.
+After the parts are cleaned, dry them with compressed air.